jhu-ospo-courses/JHU-EN.601.270/Fall_2022/readme.md

 <br>

 ## PatternFly projects

-### PatternFly project #1: Convert interactive component examples from Javascript to Typescript
+### PatternFly project #1: Convert interactive component examples from Javascript to Typescript (Multiple Students)
 **Description:**
 PatternFly examples provide interactive working code snippets which illustrate different use cases to consumers and allow them to try out various interactions.
 These examples were originally written in Javascript + React, but are being converted to Typescript + React to provide increased guardrails around their usage and better match the current technologies of our consumers.
 Each PatternFly component typically contains several exaamples, so this project allows a student to ramp up in complexity while offering a quick path to making pull request contributions and see their work reflected on our live website.
 </br>
 **Additional information:** This work consists of many smaller issues contained within one large epic.
 All mentors and the greater team have experience with this workflow, and existing completed work serves as a template to help students ramp up quickly.
 Students will work into PatternFly's 3-week sprint schedule.</br>
 **Expected outcomes:** Students will gain confidence in Typescript, be able to submit multiple pull requests building towards this goal, and see completed work reflected live to our community on the PatternFly website.</br>
 **Language:** Javascript, Typescript, React</br>